kodjobaah/legallease/ReadMe.md

 ## Framework
 I chose to use spring, due to its maturity and the extensive amount of support it has.

+## Storage
+Due to the structure of the data, if I had more time I would have stored the data in a document oriented database. eg. Mongodb.

 ## Securing Endpoint

 Due to time constraints, I was not able to implement the feature to secure the endpoint.